Vibha Tandon: Honors and awards

 Tandon was elected a member of the National Academy of Sciences, India in 2023.

 Criticism and Controversy

-Recent developments at the Indian Institute of Chemical Biology have brought significant attention to the leadership of Vibha Tandon, the institute's director.
-Research scholars have raised serious allegations against her, highlighting concerns about the working environment and academic output under her tenure.
+Recent developments at the Indian Institute of Chemical Biology have brought significant attention to the leadership of Tandon as director.

 PhD students have reported that Tandon's tenure has been marked by persistent verbal abuse, creating a hostile and demoralizing environment for scholars and staff.

 Scholars have claimed there has been a significant drop in the institute's academic output since Tandon took over as director.
 This decline has raised concerns about the institute's reputation and effectiveness in research.